vakees-ilamaran/AWS-lambda-ami-creator-CF-template/README.md

 Lambda function to create a image and CF template to deploy the lambda function

 ## How to Use
 Use this below cloudFormation template to deploy this lambda function

+Tag an instance with you want to create an image
+Name: ScheduledBackup
+Value: True

 ### IAM roles to be created